google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs -(23) பூவரசு Portia Tree Skip to main content

 Morning the flowers are yellow but as the sun sets the flowers turn red.

-Other uses: The timber is hard, termite-resistant, has an attractive grain and dark-red colour, and is naturally oily so it can be highly polished (thus it is also called Pacific Rosewood).
+Other uses: The timber is hard, termite-resistant, has an attractive grain and dark-red color and is naturally oily so it can be highly polished (thus it is also called Pacific Rosewood).
 But the timber is often twisted and rarely found in large pieces so it makes only small items.
-As the timber does not impart a flavour, it is often used to carve wooden food bowls and food utensils in Hawaii.
+As the timber does not impart a flavor, it is often used to carve wooden food bowls and food utensils in Hawaii.

 The tough fibrous bark is made into rope (Hawaii and elsewhere) but is not as good for this purpose as Sea Hibiscus is.
 The bark is also used to caulk boats (Malay).
 Cork is made from the inner bark.